 - 2 large eggs + 1 large egg yolk, at room temperature

-- Add all blueberry swirl ingredients to a small saucepan and heat over medium heat, smashing some of the berries against the side or bottom of the pan with a fork or pastry cutter.
+- Add all the blueberry swirl ingredients except the vanilla extract to a small saucepan and heat over medium heat, smashing some of the berries against the side or bottom of the pan with a fork or pastry cutter.

 - Bring the mixture to a boil and continue to cook over medium heat, stirring frequently, for 10-15 minutes, until the mixture is thickened.
-If you drip some onto a plate, the blueberry sauce should hold it’s shape.
+If you drip some onto a plate, the blueberry sauce should hold its shape.
+(If using frozen blueberries this might take a few extra minutes.)

 - Remove the pan from the heat and stir in the vanilla.
-Scoop into a bowl and allow to cool completely in the refrigerator before using in the blueberry cake.
+Scoop into a bowl and allow to cool completely before using.
 (The blueberry sauce will keep in the refrigerator for up to 4 days.)

 MAKE THE CRUMB TOPPING: